lolstring/window98-html-css-js/README.md

 This project was created to push myself in HTML and CSS3 and to learn more in depth jQuery and Babel ES6.

+I have adapted this as my personal website on https://rahul.io.
+Check it out.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.